INTERACT: Enabling Interactive, Question-Driven Learning in Large Language Models: Results

 \subsection{RQ5: What Interaction Factors Predict Student Learning Gains?}

 Finally, we examine which aspects of teacher-student interactions drive better learning outcomes.

-\paragraph{Study Design.} We first collect a comprehensive set of 45 interaction-related features\footnote{We provide the full list of features in Appendix Table \ref{tab:features_regression}.} that can be computed from the teacher-student transcripts.
+\paragraph{Study Design.} We first collect a comprehensive set of 53 interaction-related features\footnote{We provide the full list of features in Appendix Table \ref{tab:features_regression}.} that can be computed from the teacher-student transcripts.
 These factors include syntactic features of the student/teacher responses, statistics about tokens, metrics of linguistic complexity, semantic relatedness of questions and responses, among others.
-For each domain and LM configuration, we extract these features from the recorded interactions and aggregate them into a feature matrix.
+For each domain and configuration with \texttt{gpt-4o-mini} as student and teacher models, we extract these features from the recorded interactions and aggregate them into a feature matrix.
 We then train a random forest regressor, using best-found hyperparameters from cross-validation, to predict the learning gain of the student model after each round of interaction with a teacher.
 Performance is evaluated using the $R^2$ score on a held-out test set.

 \paragraph{Main Results.} In most domains, the predictive power of our feature set is low: $R^2$ scores on held-out data are often close to zero.
-However, for the movie plots domain, $R^2$ scores reach up to 0.17, suggesting that meaningful signals can be extracted in specific conditions.
-The top contributing features are: the Flesch reading score of teacher responses, the cumulative token length of all teacher responses up to that point, the length of the student’s questions, and the estimated probability of a teacher response being relevant to the student’s query.
+However, for the song lyrics domain, $R^2$ scores reach up to 0.14, suggesting that meaningful signals can be extracted in specific conditions.
+The top contributing features are cumulative exposure (number of unique tokens), overlap between quiz questions and student questions, semantic alignment between student and quiz questions, response information density, and response correctness.
 This suggests that \textit{our current feature sets and metrics are insufficient for robustly capturing the nuanced factors driving interactive learning success}.
 Identifying richer metrics remains a key challenge.